283 words — categories: trading

 annual_return(2, 52) * 100

-You can have returns for any number of days and convert them to annualized returns by dividing the days in a year by the days you have returns for.
+You can have returns for any number of days and convert them to annualized returns by dividing the days in a year by the days in your dataset.
 In other words, the period becomes the proportion of the year that you have returns for.
 Let’s say you have a 6% returns over 52 days, then

 n = 365 / 52 annual_return(6, n) * 100

-Some natural question that follows up, in my mind at least, is how to go from any given period (daily, monthly, weekly, etc.) to any other.
-This question is not addressed very well as far as I can tell.
+It’s all well and good but, how do you go from any given period (daily, monthly, weekly) to any other?
+This question is not explored as much as far as I can tell.
 I’ll do a write-up when I find the answer.